Tricked-dev/tricked.dev/src/pages/blog/kanidm-caddy-security.md

 ---

-In this example we will be securing esphome a well known application for creating esp32's that connect to homeassistant to provide sensor data and other type's of microcontroller shenigens, i will be hosting it on "esphome.tricked.dev" for this example
+In this example we will be securing esphome a well known application for creating esp32's that connect to homeassistant to provide sensor data and other type's of microcontroller shenanigan, i will be hosting it on "esphome.tricked.dev" for this example

 ```nginx
 {